 Banking sector of Bangladesh being very competitive, remuneration system is basically driven by market dynamics.
 Due to huge competition in a crowded market with substantial number of participants, restructuring of compensation package is more frequent than other industries.
-Trust Bank always strives to ensure internal equity and fair treatment in its remuneration system.
+Trust Bank always strives to ensure internal equity and fair treatment in its remuneration system to be competitive in such industry.
 It takes into account the following key risks when managing and determining remuneration processes:

-- Financial Risks - Compliance Risks
+Financial Risks Compliance Risks

-To make the compensation package fair, market survey is conducted from time to time when felt required so that the package logically compensates employee for their expertise, time, mental and social engagement with the organization.
+To make the compensation package fair, market survey is conducted from time to time when felt required so that

+- ☐ The package logically compensates employees for their expertise, time, mental and social engagement with the organization. - ☐ The package ensures internal & external equity

 Moreover, the bank manages key risks through its strategic and business unit plans, risk management framework, policies and procedures.